 Make an extra set of keys: Your REALTOR will need a set of keys so that real estate agents can show your home to their Buyers.

-Pricing a house in Princeton is both a science and an art, especially if there are few comparable properties available.
+Pricing a house in the Similkameen Valley is both a science and an art, especially if there are few comparable properties available.
 Should your listing price be a whole number (500,000) or end in 9’s (499,900) and does that even matter?
 What should you include in the price?
 When is it time to lower the price?
 Should you price your home high and plan to negotiate?
 Price your home aggressively for a bidding war?
 Or price your home at market value?

 Your asking price is equivalent to naming the first number in a negotiation.
 Understanding current market conditions is important to selecting the right asking price.
 Price too high and you risk being on the market for a long time and getting less than you might have (had you priced at market value).
 Price too low and you’re leaving money on the table.
 Your REALTOR will discuss with you the pros and cons of each strategy.